Set up Workbench

 Configure a Snowflake OAuth security integration for Workbench so users can access Snowflake resources without configuring credentials or passwords.
 See the Snowflake managed credentials documentation for details.

-To create and activate the OAuth integration click the Copy button on the SQL generated in the Workbench OAuth setup step and run it in a Snowsight Worksheet with ACCOUNTADMIN credentials.
+To create and activate the OAuth integration, copy the SQL generated in the Workbench OAuth setup step and run it in a Snowsight Worksheet with ACCOUNTADMIN credentials.

 Next, click Continue.
 This will restart Workbench with these credentials and it will be available in 3-4 minutes.
 Or click Skip to skip the integration and continue with setup.